Zhenev/zhenev/README.md

 <h1 align="center">Hi 👋, I'm Zheniya.</h1>
+<h3 align="center">I build data-driven applications, including service design, prototyping, back-end development, and integration.</h3>

+- 📐 My specialization: **sensor data, time series.**

-<h3 align="center">I build tools to help chemical manufacturers to use the sensor data from automated metering systems to track carbon footprint of specific batches and specific ton of every product.</h3>
+- 💎 My favorite project: **Building a module helping chemical manufacturers to use the sensor data from automated metering systems to track carbon footprint of specific batches and specific ton of every product.**

 - 🔭 I’m passionate about **revealing interdependencies and the ways they can be employed to make a meaningful impact.**